Fulcher of Angoulême

 In 1148 Fulk was among those who welcomed Conrad III of Germany when he arrived in Jerusalem on the Second Crusade.
 He was also sent to meet Louis VII of France, who had stopped in Antioch; Fulk persuaded Louis to continue to Jerusalem rather than remain in Antioch or Tripoli, both of which were ruled by his relatives.
 In June, Fulk attended the Council of Acre, where the decision was made to attack Damascus, which led to the failure of the Second Crusade.

 In 1149 Fulk consecrated the newly renovated Holy Sepulchre, which had been undergoing reorganization and expansion during the previous 50 years of crusader rule.
 The church's Romanesque style inspired numerous churches in Europe.

-In 1152, Fulk intervened in the dispute between King Baldwin III of Jerusalem and his mother Melisende of Jerusalem.
-Baldwin III had inherited the throne at the age of 13 on the death of his father, King Fulk, in 1143, but Melisende continued to rule as regent even after Baldwin passed the age of majority in 1148.
+In 1152, Fulk intervened in the dispute between Queen Melisende and her son King Baldwin III, who wished to assume rule upon reaching the age of majority in 1148.
 The dispute led to armed conflict in 1152, and Fulk's attempts to negotiate peace failed.
 Baldwin eventually was victorious in the dispute.

 In 1153 Fulk was present at the Siege of Ascalon, where he carried the relic of the True Cross.
 In 1155 he was involved in a dispute with the Knights Hospitaller, who refused to pay tithes to the church; they also interrupted Fulk's preaching at the Holy Sepulchre, and at one point, according to William of Tyre, shot arrows into the church.
 Fulk and the other ecclesiastical prelates of Outremer travelled to Rome to complain directly to Pope Hadrian IV.

-In 1156 Fulk opposed the marriage of Amalric, Count of Jaffa and Ascalon, and Agnes of Courtenay, on the grounds of consanguinity.
+In 1156 Fulk opposed the marriage of Amalric, count of Jaffa and Ascalon, and Agnes of Courtenay, on the grounds of consanguinity.
 Fulk died on 20 November 1157.
 William describes him as "a very aged man, indeed almost a centenarian."